Download This Bill in Microsoft Word format

 SECTION 2.
 Section 59-32-20 of the 1976 Code is amended to read:

-Before August 1, 1988 Beginning with the 2014-2015 school year and at least once every two years afterward, the board, through the department, shall select or develop an instructional unit with separate components addressing the subjects of reproductive health education, family life education, pregnancy prevention education, and sexually transmitted diseases and make the instructional unit available to local school districts.
-The board, through the department, also shall make available information about other programs developed by other states upon request of a local school district."
+Before August 1, 1988, The board, through the department, shall select or develop an a medically-accurate instructional unit with separate components addressing the subjects of reproductive health education, family life education, pregnancy prevention education, and sexually transmitted diseases and make the instructional unit available to local school districts.
+The board, through the department, also shall make medically-accurate available information about other programs developed by other states upon request of a local school district."

 SECTION 3.
 Section 59-32-30 of the 1976 Code is amended to read: